Gradient-Aerospace/ControlSystemDemo/readme.md

 Feel free to examine the file to see the other signals.

 Ok, that's it.
 You ran a sim.
-We could make all sims run like this -- an input file (or files) and a place for their outputs.
+If you just want a system that can run like an executable, mapping an input file to output files, then this is all you need.

 ## Running the Sim in Julia